The shift: from “Dr. Google” to “ask the AI”

 That ecosystem is breaking.

 Gartner forecast in February 2024 that traditional search engine volume will drop 25% by 2026 due to AI chatbots and virtual agents.
-ChatGPT reached 1.8 billion monthly visits by late 2024, making it one of the top 10 most-visited sites on the planet (Similarweb, 2024).
+ChatGPT surpassed 5.8 billion monthly visits by mid-2025, making it one of the top 10 most-visited sites on the planet (Similarweb, 2025).
 Perplexity AI grew to over 100 million monthly visits by Q4 2024.
 Google itself now shows AI Overviews for an estimated 84% of informational queries (BrightEdge, 2024) — and health queries are among the most heavily affected categories, given their inherently informational nature.

 The healthcare implications are uniquely severe.
 Google has long classified health queries as YMYL (“Your Money or Your Life”) and applied higher quality standards.
 But AI chatbots have no such guardrails in practice.
-A 2024 Rock Health Digital Health Consumer Survey found that 28% of consumers used generative AI tools for health-related information, up from just 11% in 2023 — a 155% year-over-year increase.
-Among adults aged 18–34, over 50% reported trying AI chatbots for health queries.
+Rock Health’s 2025 Consumer Adoption Survey found that 32% of consumers have used AI chatbots for health-related information, double the 16% from a year prior.
+Among Gen Z and Millennials, adoption exceeds 45% (Rock Health, 2025).

 When a patient asks ChatGPT “What’s the best hospital for knee replacement?” or “Who is the best cardiologist near me?”, the answer doesn’t link to your practice website.
 The traditional funnel — Google search → physician directory → practice website → appointment booking — is being bypassed entirely.